MATA Trolley: Rolling stock

 7 ft 10 in wide and weigh 25820 lb without passengers.
 The cars were restored by Kerns-Wilcheck Associates of Memphis.
-Three additional ex-Porto cars (156, 164 and 180) joined them within weeks, and the fleet had six cars (all ex-Porto single-truckers) by May 1993.
+Three additional ex-Porto cars (156, 164 and 180) joined them within weeks, and the fleet had six cars by May 1993.

 Gomaco-built number 1979, with a trolley pole, in its original livery.
 By 2003 all of the trolley poles were replaced by pantographs.

 Between the mid-1990s and 2003, the fleet expanded considerably in both number and capacity with the arrival of ten reconditioned Melbourne, Australia W2-class cars, all but one (Car 417) supplied by Gomaco Trolley Company.
 Other additions were single-truck Car 1979 that was built new by Gomaco in 1993, as a demonstrator; double-truck Car 1794 that was originally an open-sided car from Rio de Janeiro, Brazil, but was heavily rebuilt and enclosed before entering service in Memphis, and, in early 2004, a replica Birney Safety Car – again, manufactured by Gomaco, similar to those used on the TECO Line Streetcar in Tampa, Florida, and the Metro Streetcar in Little Rock, Arkansas.

 The fleet and overhead wires were converted from trolley pole to pantograph current collection in early 2003, during a three-month suspension of service which started on January 5, 2003.

-An eleventh reconditioned Melbourne car, W5-class 799, was purchased in 2006 by MATA with a view toward eventual restarting of trolley service.
+An eleventh reconditioned Melbourne car, W5-class 799, was purchased in 2016 by MATA with a view toward eventual restarting of trolley service.

-In late 2020, MATA acquired three more Gomaco-built replica Birney streetcars, secondhand from the Charlotte Area Transit System, which had used them from 2004 to 2019 on its Charlotte Trolley System and CityLynx Gold Line.
-After a planned refurbishment, they are projected to enter service by late 2022.
+In late 2020, MATA acquired three more Gomaco-built replica Birney streetcars, secondhand from the Charlotte Area Transit System, which had used them from 2004 to 2019 on its Charlotte Trolley system and CityLynx Gold Line.
+As of March 2026, MATA aims to put these streetcars into service in fall 2026.

 In 2021, MATA acquired one secondhand Siemens-Duewag U2 LRV from the San Diego Trolley (No. 1035) to be used for testing on the Madison Avenue Line.
 The vehicle began testing on the line in March 2022.
 In March 2025, the front of the vehicle was damaged by a fire and the car remains parked today in its significantly damaged state.
+In 2022, a further seven U2's (no.s 1033, 1066, 1010, 1048, 1049, 1052, and 1026) were purchased, MATA intends to have them refurbished for the line's reopening.